kivy/kivy/doc/sources/gettingstarted/framework.rst

 .. |atlas_text| replace:: :class:`Atlas <kivy.atlas.Atlas>` is a class for managing texture maps, i.e. packing multiple textures into one image.
 Using it allows you to reduce the number of images to load and speed up the application start.

 .. |clock_text| replace:: :class:`Clock <kivy.clock.Clock>` provides you with a convenient way to do jobs at set time intervals and is preferred over *sleep()*  which would block the kivy Event Loop.
-These intervals can be set relative to the OpenGL Drawing instructions, :ref:`before <schedule-before-frame>` or :ref:`after <schedule-after-frame>` frame.
+These intervals can be set relative to the OpenGL Drawing instructions, :ref:`before <schedule-before-frame>` or :ref:`after <schedule-before-frame>` frame.
 Clock also provides you with a way to create :ref:`triggered events <triggered-events>` that are grouped together and only called once before the next frame.

 .. |sched_once| replace:: :meth:`~kivy.clock.ClockBase.schedule_once`
 .. |sched_intrvl| replace:: :meth:`~kivy.clock.ClockBase.schedule_interval`